James Gibbs: Churches

 Gibbs designed one church for the Commission for Building Fifty New Churches, St Mary le Strand.
 Construction began in 1714 and it was complete by 1717.
 Between 1721 and 1726 Gibbs designed his most important and influential work, the church of St Martin-in-the-Fields, located in Trafalgar Square, London.
 Gibbs' initial radical design for the commission was for a circular church, derived from a design by Andrea Pozzo; its illustration in Gibbs' book was to influence several adaptations by Neoclassical architects.
 This was rejected by the commission, and Gibbs developed the present rectangular design.
-The layout and detailing of the building owes much to Wren, in particular the church of St James', Piccadilly.
+The layout and detailing of the building owes much to Wren, in particular St James's Church, Piccadilly.
 However, Gibbs' innovation at St Martin's was to place the steeple centrally, behind the pediment.
 By contrast, Wren's steeples were usually adjacent to the church, rather than within the walls.
 This apparent incongruity was criticised at the time, but St Martin-in-the-Fields nevertheless became a model for church buildings, particularly for Anglican worship, across Britain and around the world.

-At the same time, Gibbs designed a chapel of ease for the 1st Earl of Oxford, now known as St Peter, Vere Street (1721–24).
+At the same time, Gibbs designed a chapel of ease for the Robert Harley, 1st Earl of Oxford and Earl Mortimer, now known as St Peter, Vere Street (1721–24).
 In 1725 he designed All Saints', Derby, now Derby Cathedral, on similar lines to St Martin's, although at Derby the original gothic steeple was retained.
 Gibbs, the first British architect to do so, created numerous designs for funeral monuments, often collaborating with the sculptor Michael Rysbrack.
-In 1733 Gibbs was commissioned by Lord Foley to adapt the chapel from Cannons House (Gibbs was one of the architects involved in designing Cannons), as the parish church at Great Witley.
+In 1733 Gibbs was commissioned by Lord Foley to adapt the chapel from Cannons House, as the parish church at Great Witley.